Pakistan Atomic Energy Commission: Corporate affairs and management

-The PAEC's management are constitutionally bound to meet not less than four times every year for the execution of development projects involving nuclear power stations and the generation of electric power.
-The PAEC retains its autonomous management structure under the National Command Authority.
-The amendments carried out in 2010, the National Command Authority is now placed again under the Prime Minister of Pakistan.
-The Chairman directly reports to the Prime Minister's Secretariat for its policy making and confirmation issues.
+The PAEC's management are constitutionally bound to meet not less than four times every year for the execution of development projects involving nuclear power research and redevelopment that leads towards the of electric power.
+The Pakistan Atomic Energy Commission retains its autonomous management structure under the National Command Authority and is a prime contractor of the federal agency.
+Although the chairman is appointed by the president, the chairman directly reports to the Prime Minister's Secretariat for its policy making and confirmation issues.